-The program consists of five lessons that correspond to approximately 10 hours of theoretical and applied classes each.
+The program consists of four lessons that correspond to approximately 10 hours of theoretical and applied classes each.
 The course starts with a revision of the univariate analysis of stationary data, followed by the main concepts of nonstationary data and the most frequently applied tests for the determination of the order of integration of the variables.
 The third lesson will start with the definition of cointegration and single equation methods for testing and estimation, whereas the fourth topic will extend it to the multivariate context, in an introduction to the Johansen methodology.
-Finally, the last lesson will be devoted to other topics in time series analysis.